t-lou/ProjectTimeManager/README.md

 This toy project contains easy-to-use time logger with clear text log files (for manual modification) and GUI.

+If Python is more available than JDK on your computer, a lite version for clock-in and report generation is: https://github.com/t-lou/clock_in.

 # Start

 - **Linux** run start.sh in terminal